David-Seis/TSUG/README.md

 <p>You'll find lots to do in this area, learn more here: <a href="https://midtowntampa.com/">Midtown Tampa</a>.
 There are quite a few places to grab a bite to eat before our meetings.

 ### Meetings
+<p><b>Our is cancelled due to the storm.
+Take care of yourself and your families - and we will see you in November!

-<p><b>Our OCtober meeting </b> is on the 15th at 6 PM - Join us for a session on "Using Docker for Data Platform Testing" In this session, Ian will focus on testing out different data platforms on your local system with Docker, data storage with volumes and bind-mounts, and reviewing Docker images and their dockerfiles.</p> Please <a href="https://www.meetup.com/tampa-sql-user-groups/">register at this link so that the facilities has an accurate count of attendance</a>.</p>
+When we do resume - Please <a href="https://www.meetup.com/tampa-sql-user-groups/">register at this link so that the facilities has an accurate count of attendance</a>.</p>

 <p>

 The KForce Team will be stationed at both the First floor and 2nd floor entrances of the building.
 Once inside the building we will go to the 5th floor.
 Kforce asks us to check in at the Kiosk for tracking and then we will be let into the area.
 They will only be stationed until 6:30.
 After 7 there will be NO access, so please make sure to arrive by 6:30 at the latest!</p>

 <p>Each meeting will have introductions, a puzzler, job openings, an brief session on a useful SQL server skill or tool, and meet-and-greet, and closing.